Specific Health Concern >> Allergies

 Allergy symptoms may include:

-But in a person with allergies, the immune response is oversensitive.
+But in a person with allergies, the Immune Response is oversensitive.
+The body produces an extreme and exaggerated response.
 When it recognizes an allergen, it releases chemicals such as histamines, which fight off the allergen.
 This causes allergy symptoms.

 Common allergens include: